SETAP-GROUP-B/SetapWeek4/ScenarioBUserStories.md

 ## willswats - up2207649

-- What music client do you currently use?
+- What would you improve about your current music client?